enkomio/sacara/ISA.md

 *Mnemonic*: **ncall**

-*Popped Arguments*: **at least 3**
+*Popped Arguments*: **at least 2**

 *Pushed Arguments*: **1**

 This instruction allows to call a *native* method outside of the VM.
 It pops from the stack:
 * the address of the method to call
 * the number of argument to push in the stack
-* a flag that indicates if the native stack must be cleaned after return from native function.
-True if not 0.
 * the arguments to the method

-When the native method returns, the value of the native *EAX* register is pushed on top of the stack.
+When the native method returns the value of the native *EAX* register is pushed on top of the stack.
+The native function call is agnosting in regarding to the used calling convention.

 ### READ
 <hr/>

 *Mnemonic*: **read**

-*Popped Arguments*: **1**
+*Popped Arguments*: **2**

 *Pushed Arguments*: **1**

-This instruction allows to read 1 byte from the Sacara SIL code at a given offset (which start from 0) and push the result into the stack.
+This instruction allows to read data from the Sacara SIL code at a given offset (which start from 0) and push the result into the stack.
 It pops from the stack:
 * the offset of the VM IP
+* the type of the data to read, where (1 = byte, 2 = word, 3 = dword)

 ### NATIVE READ
 <hr/>

 *Mnemonic*: **nread**

-*Popped Arguments*: **1**
+*Popped Arguments*: **2**

 *Pushed Arguments*: **1**

-This instruction allows to read 1 byte from the native memory space and push the result into the stack.
+This instruction allows to read data from the native memory space and push the result into the stack.
 It pops from the stack:
 * the native address to read
+* the type of the data to read, where (1 = byte, 2 = word, 3 = dword)

 ### WRITE
 <hr/>

 *Mnemonic*: **write**

-*Popped Arguments*: **2**
+*Popped Arguments*: **3**

 *Pushed Arguments*: **0**

-This instruction allows to write 1 byte to the Sacara SIL code at a given offset (which start from 0).
+This instruction allows to write data to the Sacara SIL code at a given offset (which start from 0).
 It pops from the stack:
 * the offset of the VM IP
 * the byte to write
+* the type of the data to write, where (1 = byte, 2 = word, 3 = dword)

 ### NATIVE WRITE
 <hr/>

 *Mnemonic*: **nwrite**

-*Popped Arguments*: **2**
+*Popped Arguments*: **3**

 *Pushed Arguments*: **0**

-This instruction allows to write 1 byte to the native memory space.
+This instruction allows to write data to the native memory space.
 It pops from the stack:
 * the native address where to write the value
 * the byte to write
+* the type of the data to write, where (1 = byte, 2 = word, 3 = dword)

 ### GETIP
 <hr/>